faultypointer/passst-size/content/x86_64-assembly-part-1.md

 ### Flags

 The RFLAGS register is a 64 register with its upper 32 bits reserved.
 The lower 32 bits contain groups of status, control and system flags.
-The only flags we need to care about for now [*well we don't really need to care about any in this part*] are the following:
+The only flags we need to care about for now [*well we don't really need to care about any of them in this part*] are the following:

 - Carry Flag: set if arithmetic operation generates a carry or a borrow out of MSB, cleared otherwise
 - Zero Flag: set if the result is zero, cleared otherwise